markmoxon/elite-over-econet-acorn-archimedes/README.md

 The [Elite over Econet](https://github.com/markmoxon/elite-over-econet) project enables you to load BBC Micro Elite over an Acorn network.
 It also provides multiplayer scoreboard support, so you can run live Elite competitions over the network.
 For more information, see the [bbcelite.com website](https://elite.bbcelite.com/hacks/elite_over_econet.html).

-Archimedes Elite already supports Econet.
+Archimedes Elite already supports loading over Econet.
 The !EliteNet application provided here simply adds multiplayer scoreboard support; the game itself is completely untouched.
 For this to work you need to be running version 1.14 of Archimedes Elite, which you can [download from Ian Bell's personal website](http://www.elitehomepage.org/archive/a/b5052410.arc).
-For instructions on how to use !EliteNet, click Menu on the application and choose Help from the App. '!EliteNet' submenu.
+For instructions on how to use !EliteNet, click Menu on the application in the Filer and choose `Help` from the `App. '!EliteNet'` submenu.

-Note that the final build does not contain the !EliteNet.!RunImage or !EliteNet.WimpLib BASIC programs, as these need to be tokenised.
-The MakeBasic folder contains a script that can be run on an Archimedes to produce the final piece of the puzzle.
-MakeBasic also contains the BASIC source for the EliteScoreboard module, so that can also be built on an Archimedes if required.
+Note that the final build does not contain the `!EliteNet.!RunImage` or `!EliteNet.WimpLib` BASIC programs, as the sources are text files and need to be converted into tokenised BBC BASIC.
+The MakeBasic folder produced by the build process contains a script that can be run on an Archimedes to produce the final pieces of the puzzle.
+MakeBasic also contains the BASIC source for the EliteScoreboard module, so that can be built on an Archimedes if required.

 ## Acknowledgements

 Archimedes Elite was written by Warren Burch and Clive Gringras and is copyright &copy; Hybrid Technology 1991.

-!EliteNet is copyright &copy; Mark Moxon.
-Any misunderstandings or mistakes in the documentation are entirely my fault.
+!EliteNet is copyright &copy; Mark Moxon and has been released under the MIT licence.

 ## Building !EliteNet from the source

 Builds are supported for Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.

-The build process also creates a version of the source that can be built on [Archimedes][#archimedes] machines.
+The build process also creates a version of the module source that can be built on [Archimedes](#archimedes) machines.

 ### Requirements